momjs/mom/README.md

 Breaking changes
 ----------------
+#### 1.2 -> 1.3
+The 'eventBus' part is now called 'event-bus'.
+Access to the 'eventBus' part will print deprecated logs.

 #### 1.1 -> 1.2
 #####Scopes.
 By default the module system creates a new instance each time it suplies a part.